priyanthabuddhika/hotcorner/README_En.md

 ### Functions

-- Trigger the activities view in the upper left corner
+- Trigger the activities view with mouse in the upper left corner
-- Trigger the start menu in the lower left corner
+- Trigger the start menu with mouse in the lower left corner

 ### Download